Why Accessibility Matters for Publishers | Magic EdTech

 The European Accessibility Act (EAA)

-Under Title II updates, schools and colleges must ensure digital content is accessible to individuals with disabilities.
-This affects publishers by requiring them to provide materials that comply with accessibility standards, enabling equal access to accessible digital resources in educational settings.
+Under Title II, schools and colleges must make their digital content accessible to individuals with disabilities.
+This requires publishers to develop or realign materials to comply with WCAG accessibility standards (WCAG 2.2 AA, WCAG, or WCAG 2.1).

 A group of six multicultural college students collaborating around a laptop in a classroom environment, smiling and working together.